ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 A duplicate attendance won't receive a `To NOMIS synchronisation duplicate activity detected` alert but will end up with a DLQ message.
 See [duplicate attendances](#duplicate-allocations-and-attendances) for more details.

+##### Scheduled Instances (OFFENDER_COURSE_SCHEDULES)

+A duplicate scheduled instance won't receive a `To NOMIS synchronisation duplicate activity detected` alert but will end up with a DLQ message.
+See [scheduled instance update errors](#scheduled-instance-update-errors) for more details.

 #### Incentives

 Duplicate incentives have no business impact in NOMIS but can cause confusion to users.
 That confusion is only the case so long as the NOMIS IEP page is still in use.
 This screen is currently being phased out.
 The only way to delete an IEP is to ask `#dps-appsupport` and supply them with the prisoner number and sequence. *For now it advised to take no action unless there is a complaint from the prison* since the impact on the business is negligible.